 Powerlifting is one of the few sports where athletes can compete at a high level even at older ages as there is a well-established system with age categories up to the age of 80, sub juniors (15-18), juniors (18-23), open (any age) and Masters categories (40+).
 Combined with strength training being more popular and scientific evidence showing that we can maintain or even build strength at higher ages, there has been a big increase in competitive athletes in the sport, including the masters’ categories.

 Powerlifting training obviously focuses predominantly on the main lifts or variations of them.
 It also includes accessory exercises for warm-up, improving technique issues, or rehabbing around injuries or preventing them.
 Typical accessory lifts are seal row or cable row, Bulgarian split squats, and good mornings, exercises that can be performed either in the kPulley and the kBox.
-Training usually cycles between different phases, roughly non-competitive or preparation phase, and the competitive phase.
-In the preparatory phase training consists more of general exercises, lower weights, and higher training volume where a competitive phase usually progresses gradually in weight and quality of the lifts and focuses more of the competition lifts and less on the variations.
+Training usually cycles between different phases, roughly the non-competitive or preparation phase, and the competitive phase.
+In the preparatory phase training consists more of general exercises, lower weights, and higher training volume where a competitive phase usually progresses gradually in weight and quality of the lifts and focuses more on the competition lifts and less on the variations.
 Flywheel training with the kBox and the kPulley can of course target all aspects of powerlifting training in both phases.

 Powerlifting athletes compete at every level from local or regional meet-ups to national and international competitions and world games.
 However, there aren’t any pro leagues so most athletes remain amateurs and require a day job of some kind to support themselves.